Phuire-Research/Stratimux/HigherOrderConceptualComposition.md

 # Stratideck - Higher Order Conceptual Composition

 **Higher Order Conceptual Composition** represents a breakthrough in programming paradigms, proven through the Stratideck system in Stratimux v0.3.2.
-This extends beyond traditional functional programming into **Logical Programming** - where complex systems emerge from the composition of proven, isolated functional units.
+This extends beyond traditional functional programming into **Logical Graph Programming** - where complex systems emerge from the composition of proven, isolated functional units.

 ## The Paradigm Shift